JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml
    ```

-5. For custom CPU core allocation, add the `-c` flag:
+5. For custom CPU core allocation, add the `-c` flag (e.g with 20 cores):
    ```bash
    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml -c 20
    ```